 The auditor of state herein establishes a rule governing the recovery of the costs of audits of state agencies by the auditor, including, but not limited to, special audits, financial audits, compliance audits, fraud and embezzlement audits, reviews of governmental operations, the performance of agreed-upon procedures, or any part or combination thereof.

-Rates charged state agencies for audits pursuant to Chapter 117. of the Revised Code shall be the allowable rates set forth in the auditor of state's indirect cost allocation plan approved by the federal department of health and human services and in effect at the time of performance of the related audit work.
+Rates charged state agencies for audits pursuant to Chapter 117. of the Revised Code shall be the allowable rates set forth in the auditor of state's indirect cost allocation plan submission to the office of budget and management.
+The indirect allocation plan will be sent to the federal department of health and human services for approval.

 The rates established pursuant to this rule shall remain in effect until such time as new rates are established pursuant to this section.